dart-archive/www.dartlang.org/src/site/docs/dart-up-and-running/preface.markdown

 not require permission.
 Selling or distributing a CD-ROM of examples from O’Reilly books does require permission.
 Answering a question by citing this book and quoting example code does not require permission.
-Incorporating a significiant amount of example code from this book into your product’s documentation does require permission.
+Incorporating a significant amount of example code from this book into your product’s documentation does require permission.

 We appreciate, but do not require, attribution.
 An attribution usually